Kjoshi04/hackathon_project/README.md

 * Special thanks to mentors and organizers of the hackathon!

 ## 🏁 Final Words
 ReliefLink was built from the heart — for real people in real crisis.
-My journey included brainstorming late nights, overcoming bugs under pressure, and designing with empathy at the center.
+My journey included brainstorming late nights, overcoming bugs under pressure, and designing with empathy at the center.</br>
 I am proud to contribute a tool that could one day help save lives.

 Together, let's build tech that cares. ❤️